 Oil and gas produced from a field need to be transported to customers.
 On many oil fields, oil is loaded directly on to tankers (buoy-loading).
 In other cases, oil and gas are transported by pipeline to onshore facilities.
 Oil, wet gas and liquefied natural gas (LNG) are transferred to ships at onshore facilities, while dry gas is moved by pipeline to the UK and continental Europe.

-Rich gas, or unprocessed gas, consists of a mixture of natural gas types.
-Rich gas is processed to separate dry gas and various wet gas components.
-Dry gas is often known as natural gas, and consists mainly of methane.
-Wet gas, often known as NGL (natural gas liquids), consists of heavier gases such as ethane, propane and butane.
-The heaviest wet gas components are naphtha and condensate, which are liquid at room temperature and are very similar to light oils.
-They are often mixed with and sold as oil.
+Rich gas, or crude natural gas, is a mixture of various gases.
+When necessary, the gas is separated from the oil before the rich gas is treated in a processing facility that separates the dry and wet gas components.
+Dry gas is often referred to as natural gas, and consists mainly of methane.
+Wet gas, or NGL (Natural Gas Liquids) as often referred to, consists of a mixture of heavier gases such as ethane, propane and butane.
+There is a gradual transition between the heaviest gas components which are called naphtha and condensate, and oil.
+Similar for them all is that they are liquid at room temperature, and are often mixed in, and sold as oil.